austintackaberry/100-days-of-code/log.md

 **Today's Progress**: All kinds of progress today.
 Finished first 3 API projects, and then started having some fun on the 4th.
 Made a node app that gets picture id from imgur.com/random and then scrapes the page to get the title of that photo and adds it to a mongo database.

 **Thoughts**: I made a lot of progress and had a lot of fun.
 There were definitely frustrating parts.
 I had issues doing http requests in a loop.
 I couldn't get mongodb to work for the longest time because of not having the right versions and then having the wrong password.
 But I wrote a script that gets information and stores it in a database without using an API.
 I should probably change my code to use the Imgur API once I have the image id, but I'd hate to delete my beautifully hacky web scraping.

+### Day 67: October 2, 2017

+**Today's Progress**: Kept working on making database of imgur images, focused on trying to get the random image info via imgur api.

+**Thoughts**: Today is one of the few times where I am going to bed before solving the problem I'm working on, but I figure it is worth it to go to bed at a (semi) reasonable time.
+Trying to figure out how to do two http requests in series with async.queue